AndriiYelieva/home-kitchens/README.md

 - **swiper**: A library for creating modern and dynamic sliders and carousels
 - **Type Script**: An advanced JavaScript syntax with static typing to make development easier and avoid errors
 - **classnames**: A utility for dynamically setting classes in React
-- **react-dropzone**: A React component for selecting and dragging files
 - **Sass**: CSS preprocessor for styling

 ## Preview

-You can view a live demo site at this link:  ([Windows world](https://andriiyelieva.github.io/windows-world/)).
+You can view a live demo site at this link:  ([Home Kitchens](https://andriiyelieva.github.io/home-kitchens/)).

 ## Launching the Project.